sammyCHY/devops_project/Capstone-project-CICD-Mastery/CICD-Mastery.md

 ![The image shows the Jenkins user permissions to run docker](image/images/jenkins-user-permissions-to-run-docker.png)

--       Required Plugings installed (git, Pipeline, and Docker Pipeline)
+-       Required Plugins installed (git, Pipeline, and Docker Pipeline)

 # 2. Run a container using the built docker image